Zwivel's Complete Guide to Rhinoplasty Surgery: Cost, Recovery, and Results

-Dorsal: Having to deal with the nasal dorsum, or bridge.
+Dorsal: This refers to the nasal dorsum, or bridge.

-Lateral Crus (plural: Crura): A part of the alar cartilage.
-This extended above the nostrils.
+Lateral crus (plural: crura): A part of the alar cartilage.
+This extends above the nostrils.

 Radix: The nasal root, located between the eyes.
 This is the upper limit of the nasal bridge, and roughly corresponds to the deepest parts of the nasal bone.

 Septum: The dividing wall between the right and left nasal passages.
 This is formed by cartilage and bone and is covered with a layer of nasal mucosa.

 Tip projection: This term refers to how far the nasal tip extends from the vertical plane of the face.

 Upper lateral cartilages (ULC): The cartilage structures that make up the medial vault.